clone206/dsd2dxd/README.md

 # Generalized example of using with an input and output file,
 # via stdin/stdout
 dsd2dxd [options] < infile.dsd > outfile.pcm
-# Recursively convert all files ending in .dsf or .DSF in the current
+# Convert all files ending in .dsf or .DSF in all subdirectories
-# directory and subdirectories, to 24 bit flac files, using the equiripple filter
+# of current directory, to 24 bit flac files, with 88.2K output.
-# where the input files are dsd128 (falling back to the default filter for
-# dsd64), with 88.2K output.
+# If using a bash shell, you can ensure the below is recursive by running
+# "shopt -s globstar" first.
+Outputs to the directory specified with -p,
+# instead of the default of outputting to the same directory as each input file.
-dsd2dxd -r 88200 -b 24 -o f ./{*,**/*}.{dsf,DSF}
+dsd2dxd -r 88200 -o f -p ../some/other/directory **/*.{dsf,DSF}
 ```

 ### Full Usage and Options

 For many users, the majority of the below options can usually be ignored, as you will probably mostly be reading from .dsf or .dff files, which contain metadata that is read by dsd2dxd and used to set a lot of the options automatically.
-For that use case, the most important options are probably `-o`, `-r`, and `-l`, for setting the output type, output sample rate, and level adjustment, respectively.
+For that use case, the most important options are probably `-o`, `-r`, and `-p`, for setting the output type, output sample rate, and output folder path, respectively.

 ```
 Usage: dsd2dxd [options] [infile(s)|-], where "-" means read from